 There are four mounds around the city of Krakow.
 The best known is called Kopiec, is located in the district of Nowa Huta and is a historical place, as legend has it that there lie the remains of Princess Wanda, who drowned in the Vistula River.

 Leaving aside the legend, what is clear is that from its top you can see the sunset or sunrise over the old city.
 It is a worthwhile visit and October is probably the last time of the year when you can enjoy this excursion.
 The winter months are too cold, and Krakow's sky is often covered with clouds, so it is not so appetizing to start the day outdoors.
 Take advantage of this opportunity if your visit coincides with a week of good weather!

-- When?
-In Krakow, the sunrise is around 7 am in October.
+- When: In Krakow it is sunrise around 7 am in October.

 - Price: It is free.

-- Is it necessary to make a reservation?
-No, the entrance is free.
+- Reservation required: No, the entrance is free.

 - I recommend it if... you want to take an unforgettable view.